EFG, QInvest seal deal to create investment bank

+* Fxcm group, llc announces promotion of brendan callan as interim ceo, appointment of leucadia's jimmy hallac as chairman of the board, and changes to board of directors

-CAIRO Egypt's EFG Hermes (HRHO.CA) said on Friday it had sealed an agreement first announced in March to form a region-wide investment bank with Qatar's Qinvest.
+CAIRO May 4 Egypt's EFG Hermes said on Friday it had sealed an agreement first announced in March to form a region-wide investment bank with Qatar's Qinvest.

 Qinvest will control 60 percent of the new bank, which will be called EFG Hermes Qatar, and provide $250 million to increase its capital.